: View Third-Party Plugins

 • Salesforce

-• Slack
+• Slack Enterprise

-Some SaaS apps that you connect to SSPM host functionality developed by a third party.
+Some SaaS apps that you connect to SSPM can host functionality developed by a third party.
+Users might install this third-party functionality to extend the capabilities of the SaaS app.
+For example, a Zoom user might have installed the Zoom for Google Workspace plugin to schedule Zoom meetings from Google Calendar.
 Various terms are used to describe the third-party functionality, such as third-party apps, add-ons, extensions, and plugins.
 We will refer to third-party functionality that is hosted in a SaaS app as a third-party plugin.
+We call the SaaS app that hosts the third-party functionality a marketplace app.
 However, the documentation for your SaaS apps might use different terms.

-To help you address the threats posed by third-party plugins, SSPM gives you visibility into the third-party plugins that are being used in your organization.
-SSPM also provides a catalog of the plugins that are available from the following SaaS app marketplaces.
-This catalog shows information, such as the publisher of the plugin, the can help you judge whether you want to allow the plugin in your environment.
+• Navigate to the Plugin Library, which provides a catalog of the plugins that are available from the supported SaaS app marketplaces.
+This catalog shows information, such as the publisher of the plugin, that can help you judge whether you want to allow the plugin in your environment.

 • A list of the Connected Applications that are installed, including, for each plugin, the number of active users and the number of access scopes.
 The list also indicates which plugins have not yet been reviewed.
 You can click the name of the plugin to display additional details.
 Use this additional information to help determine if the plugin poses a risk to your organization.